Author Archive

 Relevant US Law

 • Copyright Law: Under US Copyright Law, works created by AI might not qualify for copyright protection as they are not created by a human author.
 However, the person programming or instructing the AI can claim some rights.
-In my opinion, most traditional authors such as novelists would be very unlikely to disclose any use of AI as it may tarnish their reputation.
+In my opinion, most traditional authors such as novelists would be very unlikely to disclose any legal use of AI as it may tarnish their reputation.f

 • Intellectual Property Rights: If the AI uses existing copyrighted material to create a book, it might infringe upon the copyright holder’s intellectual property rights.
 The onus however would be on the infringed to spot this and to take action.
 Chat GPT, and especially Bing Chat powered by OpenAI is quite notorious for plagiarizing small chunks (1-5%) for its answers in my experience, often times taking 1-2 sentences verbatim from the source and including it in its output.
 This could lead to being caught if someone used Copyscape.com or another plagiarism detection tool that would detect these standalone plagiarized sentences.